Keyboard shortcuts

 Drop a co-located branch

-git-loom drop feature-a
+git loom drop feature-a

 # Removes feature-a ref, reassigns section to sibling branch